-In addition to seeking knowledge required by the logic of non-violent political analysis as related to the tasks of creating non-violent alternatives in zones that converge on killing, a nonkilling paradigm shift requires perfection of principles to assist individual and social decisions from daily life to global politics.
+In addition to seeking knowledge required by the logic of nonkilling political analysis as related to the tasks of creating nonkilling alternatives in zones that converge on killing, a nonkilling paradigm shift requires perfection of principles to assist individual and social decisions from daily life to global politics.
 These can be advanced by an experimental validation approach that combines practical experience and exploratory simulations.
 Military human-computer and "virtual reality" combat simulations of this kind are already far advanced.

-Among nonviolent principles that have arisen in salient twentieth century actions (as in the Gandhian and Kingian movements) that merit consideration are: Draw strength from life-respecting inspiration, whether religious or humanist.
+Among nonkilling principles that have arisen in salient 20th century actions (as in the Gandhian and Kingian movements) that merit consideration are:

-Respect your own life and lives of others.

-Seek the well-being of all.
-Violence divides; nonviolence unites.

-In conflict, from beginning to end seek reconciliation not humiliation, degradation, predation, or annihilation.

-Join in constructive service to remove conditions of suffering of those in need.
+- Draw strength from life-respecting inspiration, religious or humanist. - Respect your own life and lives of others. - Seek the well-being of all.
+Killing divides; nonkilling unites. - In conflict, from beginning to end seek reconciliation not humiliation, degradation, predation, or annihilation. - Join in constructive service to remove conditions of suffering of those in need. - Be creative.

-Be creative.
 It has taken great creativity to reach present conditions of technological and structural violence.
-It will require greater creativity for nonkilling transformation.

-Adopt an experimental approach to change.
-Seek successive approximations of nonkilling societies, learning from successes and failures.

-Respect both individual and large-scale social action, from the influence of moral example to mass nonviolent people's power.

-Be constructively courageous.
-Withdraw support from violence and commit it to strengthen nonviolent alternatives.

-Walk lightly upon the earth.
-Reduce demands upon nature and fellow human beings that contribute to killing.
+It will require greater creativity for nonkilling transformation. - Adopt an experimental approach to change.
+Seek successive approximations of nonkilling societies, learning from successes and failures. - Respect both individual and large-scale social action, from the influence of moral example to mass nonkilling people's power. - Be constructively courageous.
+Withdraw support from violence and commit it to strengthen nonkilling alternatives. - Walk lightly upon the earth, reduce demands upon nature and fellow human beings that contribute to killing.

-Each person who participates in processes of nonviolent discovery and action can contribute to perfecting progressively more powerful principles and skills for nonkilling affirmation of global life that are appropriate for specific situations and contexts.
+Each person who participates in processes of nonkilling discovery and action can contribute to perfecting progressively more powerful principles and skills for nonkilling affirmation of global life that are appropriate for specific situations and contexts.

 In the context of contemporary political science, recognition of the possibility of realizing nonkilling societies raises questions for every aspect of our discipline.
-In general orientation toward the inevitability and legitimacy of violence, political scientists like other members of society find ourselves variously inclined toward the following views: proviolent-consider killing positively beneficial for self or civilization; violence-prone-inclined to kill or to support killing when advantageous; ambiviolent-equally inclined to kill or not to kill, and to support or oppose it; violenceavoiding-predisposed not to kill or to support it but prepared to do so; nonviolent-committed not to kill and to change conditions conducive to lethality.
-Taken as a whole the first four orientations can be said to characterize violence-assuming or violence-accepting politics and political science.
-The last orientation calls for creation of nonkilling political science, whose task is to contribute to a nonviolent shift in science and society.
+In general orientation toward the inevitability and legitimacy of violence, political scientists like other members of society find ourselves variously inclined toward the following views: prokilling-consider killing positively beneficial for self or civilization; killing-prone-inclined to kill or to support killing when advantageous; ambikilling-equally inclined to kill or not to kill, and to support or oppose it; killing-avoiding-predisposed not to kill or to support it but prepared to do so; nonkilling-committed not to kill and to change conditions conducive to lethality.
+Taken as a whole the first four orientations can be said to characterize killing-assuming or killing-accepting politics and political science.
+The last orientation calls for creation of nonkilling political science, whose task is to contribute to a nonkilling shift in science and society.

-In characterizing contemporary political science as predominantly "violence-accepting" in manifest or latent assumptions, this is not to imply that all political scientists exhort their students in classrooms to "Kill!
+In characterizing contemporary political science as predominantly "killingaccepting" in manifest or latent assumptions, this is not to imply that all political scientists exhort their students in classrooms to "Kill!
 Kill!" like military drill sergeants and officers.
 Nor is it to neglect the violence-avoiding contributions of political scientists who seek to substitute democratic institutions (such as party competitions, elections, legislatures, and law) to replace civil and international war.
 But recognition of the violence-accepting nature of the present discipline and the possibility of nonkilling alternatives offers promise of ethical-empirical and empirical-ethical advancement.
 It implies the need to place nonkilling along with questions of freedom, equality, justice, and democracy, at the normativeempirical and empirical-normative core of the discipline.

-Nonviolent Scientific Revolution
+Nonkilling Scientific Revolution